txt/mase/src/doc/REVIEW2.md

 ### 2. Dunders

 2a.
-What is a dunder method?

-2b.
 What are the dunders in the following code?
 For each one, use them in a code snippet.

 ```